Harmonagon/Harmonagon/CONTRIBUTING.md

 ### Refactoring

 The [Harmonagon](http://www.harmonagon.com/) is an open-source music education app that is a work in progress; the app needs refactoring and significant updating to add new features and improve capabilities.
-See "planned updates" below.

 ### Planned Updates